juji-io/docs/docs/api.md

 The Juji Cognitive AI infrastructure consists of two core cognitive AI
 engines: **Psychographic Insights Engine** and **Cognitive AI Chat Engine**, both of which are **domain and industry independent**.
-Developers can use Juji API to access both Juji engines and build their own cognitive AI applications in **any domain and industry**.
+Developers can access both Juji engines via API and build their own cognitive AI applications in **any domain and industry**.

 ## Juji Psychographic Insights API